About Watching Nature, Seeing Life

-Usually, though, I stay put.
-For 25 years, my veterinarian husband and I have lived on a bench of land we call Goose Ridge, on a farm a friend dubbed Three Setters.
-It’s rolling ground that overlooks Washington’s snow-capped Cascade Range, forests, stream-fed ponds and stretching acres of pasture.
+Usually you’ll find me gardening or writing or snapping pictures on a bench of land we call Goose Ridge, on a farm a friend dubbed Three Setters.
+It’s rolling land that overlooks Washington’s snow-capped Cascade Range, forests, stream-fed ponds and acres of pasture.

 I’m glad you’re here.